Dariusa-z1/news-qa-ethz1/HKNews/en_news_events/2017/10/building-with-excavated-material.md

 With this in mind, the Chair of Sustainable Construction is collaborating with IG Lehm, the association for earth construction in Switzerland, to organise the exhibition THINK Earth! in the main hall at ETH Zurich (see box).
 The exhibition introduces earth as a building material, explains the relevant construction techniques and offers examples of contemporary earthen architecture.

-## An alternative building material
+## A naturally regulated indoor climate

 Earth has been a reliable building material since human beings first left their caves.
 Indeed, earthen construction may well be the oldest building technique in the world.
 Unfortunately, it is no longer the most important, particularly in modern cities.
 Today, we build primarily with wood, brick, steel and concrete, but rarely with mud – too rarely, in our opinion.
 As a construction material, earth is similar to concrete, except that the gravel and other components are bound together by clay, rather than cement.

 But there are some important differences.
 Examine the issue of resources, for example, and a paradoxical situation emerges: almost everywhere in the world, the construction industry is busy trying to secure enough good sand and cheap gravel for the production of concrete – an energy-intensive process.
 Sand, a seemingly endless raw material, is being dug away from rivers, lakes and coasts, and is slowly but surely running out (see the following blog entry in German).

 While this is happening, we are removing a perfectly suitable building substrate from our cities and transporting it away at great expense to landfills and gravel pits.
 If we made greater use of the excavated material in construction instead, we would not only short-circuit this supply chain, but also spare our sand and gravel resources and save energy and CO 2 .

-## A naturally regulated indoor climate

 Dry air is an increasingly common problem for residents of new buildings.
 Problems with humidity and the indoor climate are caused by high-density construction methods and controlled ventilation and heating systems.
 The most common response to this deficiency is to use as much sophisticated, complex technology as possible.